gummangummangumman/gubtactics/README.md

 ## I am a developer and want to make my own version

-Given that you can host a php website, there are some relatively easy steps to take if you want to make a version of this game yourself.

 -   You have to make a discord bot by going to [Discord's websites](https://discord.com/developers)
 -   Clone this project
 -   Run `composer update` in the root of the project.
 (Get [composer](https://getcomposer.org/) if you don't have it installed)